 If you are waiting ages for responses to your questions, then is your hosting service even providing what was promised?
 When it comes to web hosting, communication is incredibly important.
 Plus, you want to surround yourself with WordPress experts, and if your hosting service support team seems like they don’t know what they’re talking about or are unfriendly, then you aren’t benefitting fully from what managed WordPress hosting has to offer.
 24/7 support is no easy feat, but you want to find a host that can provide you with the service you need to run your business successfully.

 What Should You Look for in a New Host

-A managed WordPress hosting provider is a premium service, so you should receive premium benefits.
+Managed WordPress hosting is a premium service, so you should receive premium benefits.
 Customer service should be available when you need it, not when it works for them.
 And the support team should have WordPress-specific knowledge that can help you work through site issues.
 The support team should a resource for help with every aspect of your site, including third-party plug-ins.
-Look for a provider that provides 24/7 access to a support team, or promises to reply within a certain amount of time.
+Look for a provider that provides 24/7 WordPress hosting support to access to our team, or promises to reply within a certain amount of time.

 Quick and easy site migrations

 So, you’re set on making the switch, and you’ve found the one, the provider that your business needs.
 There’s only one thing between you and the provider of your dreams: site migration.

 Site migration can sound scary.
 You are risking the health and performance of your site…so much could go wrong!
 Look into how your potential new host handles site migration, and how long they predict the migration will take.
 Obviously the shorter the better.
 You can also look for a provider that offers free site migrations.
 Then all you will have to worry about is downloading a plugin.
 Then you’re set to make the switch.